Email And Computer Accounts

 ‘AD’ (Active Directory) accounts provide access to campus computers located in all student labs on campus and throughout the Chancellor Paterson and Education Libraries.
 These accounts are available to active students and AD access is granted as soon as one is made a student.

-Your User ID and Password for AD are the same as what you are currently using to access your myEmail and myInfo accounts.
+Your User ID and Password for AD are the same as what you use to access your myEmail and myInfo accounts.

 On Campus Printing